Brad Jones (soccer): Return to Liverpool

 Jones continued to start in goal for Liverpool after their 1–1 draw with Newcastle United on 4 November.
 Liverpool played against Anzhi on 8 November in a Europa League group stage match and lost 1–0 after a 46th minute chip goal from Lacina Traore.
 November seemed to be Jones' month after another start on 11 November against Chelsea at Stamford Bridge.
 The game ended in a 1–1 draw thanks to Jones making a good save from a Fernando Torres header.

 Due to his excellent performances Jones was rewarded and signed a new contract with Liverpool on 21 December 2012.

 Jones would then go on to keep another clean sheet this time in a 5–0 win over Norwich in the Premier League.
 He would then play in an FA Cup match v League one side Oldham, Jones was at fault for at least one of the goals conceded as Liverpool crashed out 3–2.
 He would then go on to play two more times in the 2012/2013 season, The first was a 3–1 defeat against Southampton, Jones also made a string of good saves in that game including a one on one v Rickie Lambert, His other game was a 3–2 victory over Tottenham making a string of good saves in particular a free kick from Gareth Bale.

 Overall, Jones played 15 times in the 2012–13 season conceding 21 goals and keeping four clean sheets in his most productive season yet for Liverpool.
 During the 2013–14 season, Brad Jones did not make any appearance for Liverpool in the Premier League.
 But he was the number-one goalkeeper for the FA Cup and played two games before losing to Arsenal in the fifth round.

 On 14 December 2014, Jones was chosen in the starting 11 against Manchester United instead of the regular goalkeeper Simon Mignolet, who had been under-performing since the start of the season.
 Jones put in a mixed performance in a 3–0 loss, with some analysts criticising him for going to ground too early for two of the goals.

-On 10 June 2015, Jones was released by Liverpool.
+On 10 June 2015, Jones was released by Liverpool, ending his five-year tenure with the club.

 Bradford City

 On 17 August 2015, Jones signed for Bradford City on a one-year deal following his release from Liverpool.
 Jones played his first game for Bradford in a 2–2 draw with Sheffield United.
-On 27 October 2015, Bradford City confirmed that he was released by mutual consent.
+On 27 October 2015, Bradford City confirmed that Jones had departed the club by mutual consent.